Terence Lewis (choreographer)

-Terence Lewis (born 10 April 1975) is an Indian dancer and choreographer.
+Terence Lewis (born 10 April 1975) is an Indian dancer, singer and choreographer.
 He is known for judging the reality dance shows Dance India Dance (2009–2012) and Nach Baliye (2012–2017).
-He runs his "Terence Lewis Contemporary Dance Company" in Mumbai and holds dance workshops both in India and abroad.
+He runs his "Terence Lewis Contemporary Dance Company" in Mumbai (Bombay) & holds dance workshops both in India and abroad.

 He has choreographed in Bollywood films like, Lagaan (2001), Jhankaar Beats (2003) and Goliyon Ki Raasleela Ram-Leela (2013), apart from doing musicals, stage shows, ads, music videos and national and international dance competitions.
 He was a contestant on Fear Factor: Khatron Ke Khiladi 3 (2010) on Colors TV.
-He was last seen as a judge on India's Best Dancer (2020–2021).
+He was last seen as a judge on India's Best Dancer (2020–2024).

 Early life and training

-Terence Lewis was raised in Mumbai in a Mangalorean Catholic family of Javier Lewis and Teresa Lewis.
+Terence Lewis was raised in Mumbai (Bombay) by a Mangalorean Catholic family of Xavier Lewis and Teresa Lewis.
 Lewis is youngest of eight siblings.
 He studied and started dancing in St. Theresa's Boys High School, and St. Xavier's College, Mumbai.
-He is graduated from IHM Mumbai, formerly known as Dadar Catering College.
+He graduated from IHM Mumbai, formerly known as Dadar Catering College.
 He is trained in jazz, ballet and contemporary dance at the Alvin Ailey American Dance Theater and the Martha Graham Center of Contemporary Dance in New York.